From Next-Token to Next-Block: A Principled Adaptation Path for Diffusion LLMs: Designing Transition Paradigms

 \subsection{AR Loss Guidance}

-Even with the one-pass parallel recipe, only logits on the noised (active) blocks directly incur diffusion loss, while logits on the clean-context branch of $x_{\mathrm{all}}=x_t\oplus x$ primarily act as conditioning; since this branch follows strictly causal self-attention, we convert those otherwise unused predictions into additional next-token supervision.
+While our one-pass parallel recipe enables efficient Block-Diffusion training, the diffusion loss is only applied to logits on the noised (active) blocks; logits on the clean-context branch of the concatenated sequence mainly serve as conditioning signals.
+Meanwhile, our adaptation follows a path from Block-Diffusion with $blocksize=1$ (i.e., AR) to a target block size, and we would like this path to remain anchored to the AR behavior rather than drifting too far away.
+To this end, we introduce an auxiliary AR objective as a lightweight constraint, which is naturally attached to the clean-context branch because it already follows strictly causal self-attention.
+This turns otherwise unused context predictions into supervised next-token targets, improving token utilization without changing diffusion-side conditioning.

 Let $\mathcal{C}$ index tokens on the clean context, $x_i$ be the ground-truth token at position $i$, and $\mathbf{M}_{\mathrm{CC}}$ denote the context-causal mask; we attach a standard LM head and define an autoregressive objective over the context as